boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

 ## Overview
 Channel establishment is a three round protocol.

 In the first round, the customer sends the `open_c` message, which contains information about the initial state of the proposed channel.
 If the merchant agrees to open the proposed channel, they reply with the message `open_m`, which contains the merchan'ts contribution to the channel identifier.
-At the end of this round, the customer and merchant have exchanged enough information to compute the channel identifer `cid`, which acts as the unique channel identifier for the on-chain Tezos escrow account and off-chain `zkAbacus` channel.
+At the end of this round, the customer and merchant have exchanged enough information to compute the channel identifer `channel_id`, which acts as the unique channel identifier for the on-chain Tezos escrow account and off-chain `zkAbacus` channel.

 In the next round, the customer and merchant initialize the `zkAbacus` channel by running `zkAbacus.Initialize()` on the previously established public parameters.
 In this subroutine, the customer sends `init_c`, which consists of a (hiding) commitment to the intial state and a zero-knowledge proof of correctness.
 In return, the merchant sends `init_m`, which contains an initial closing authorization signature for the customer.